renaudtertrais/let-start/README.md

 A flexible web starter kit (webpack, babel, react...)

-**DISCLAMER:** This project was created for my own needs and preferances, so it might no fit your expectations.
-The aim is not to be too generic, but to provide a quite complete solution to reduce copy/paste when starting a new project.
+**DISCLAIMER:** This project was created for my own needs and preferences, so it might not fit your expectations.
+The aim is not to be too generic, but to provide an almost complete solution to reduce copy/paste when starting a new project.

 ## Stack